How does Zoom in-chair teeth whitening work?

 That’s why in-chair teeth whitening is so highly recommended.
 It’s conducted within the controlled environment of our dental surgery and performed by one of our experienced dentists, with appropriate guards in place to protect your gums and skin.

-There is a chance that tooth whitening will cause sensitivity, so if you suffer from sensitive teeth it may not be an appropriate treatment.
+There is a chance that tooth whitening will cause sensitivity.
+Usually with appropriate aftercare this sensitivity will dissipate in the following days.
+However if you suffer from already sensitive teeth this may not be an appropriate treatment for you.
 In this case, you may want to discuss other solutions for discoloured teeth, such as veneers, crowns and dentures.